 Salutations All Fans Of Old School,

 The primary purpose for my blog is to preserve the memories of our classic music and film culture; and to help my visitors rediscover rare or physically out-of-print oldies on digital format/legal streaming; the kinds of hidden gems that are NOT usually promoted via the digital realm!
 This includes most internet radio stations, “On Demand” audio/video streaming services, live/mainstream radio, printed magazines and advertisements, online entertainment stores, and mail order merchants (especially non-collector).
 I’d also like to help expose my visitors to some great music they may or may not ever heard before; in hopes that I can assist in reintroducing/rebuilding our lost classic culture (along with many other old school bloggers and radio enthusiasts who also work hard, and dedicate so much of their time to keep our music history alive).
 My blog is about cultural DIVERSITY!
 So, if you’re expecting to see only one type of genre here, this is NOT the blog site for you!
 I am one of the very few multicultural bloggers of color, to own one of the most diverse classic music/movie blogs in cyberspace.
 My blog is simple and easy to navigate.
-Here, you will see many genres of music and movies from 1995-ish and older.
+Here, you will see many types of music and movies genres.
 In addition, I try to keep my fans/visitors informed as to the direction of music and film within digital technology.
+In the spirit of diversity, I will also write about more recent films/music I’ve experienced as well.
+This will allow me cross expose my visitors of many ages and cultural backgrounds to a mix of great entertainment.
 Don’t forget to also glance at “My Classic Tweets” often, as I post all kinds of interesting links relating to vintage nostalgia; and old school music I’m currently listening to.
 My taste in music and film is so eclectic, you will never figure out what I will post next!

-I would also like the seasoned folk to seriously keep this in mind, if we don’t continue to listen to our classics digitally (even on the legally free services such as iHeart Radio), and at least give a song 5 star vote or a thumbs up to tell the service you love the kind of music your listening to, the streaming services may decide not to renew the licenses for particular songs based on low popularity.
+I would also like the seasoned folk to seriously keep this in mind; if we don’t continue to listen to our classics digitally (even on the legally free services such as iHeart Radio and Spotify), and at least make the effort to give a song 5 star vote, or a thumbs up to tell the service you love the kind of music your listening to, the streaming services may decide not to renew the licenses for particular songs based on low popularity.
 Why should you care?
 Because they can either become digitally lost forever, or you could be spending a shit load of money trying to purchase an original album you really wanted; and it may or may not be in mint condition.
 Why?
 Because no one else would have it!
 Many of the classics we hear on these streaming services are technically physically out of print already.
 If your favorite streaming service does not have your favorite oldies, they often have an option for members to send requests.
 Based on contractual agreements amongst the services, they may or may not be able to renew or purchase that license.

-I recommend that you bookmark my site and visit at least once every week; I frequently updating my blog with something.
+I recommend that you bookmark my site and visit at least once every week.
+I frequently update my blog with something new.
 Follow me on twitter to get my classic tweets.
 If you’d like to also contact me, you can do so by sending me a direct message through twitter.
 Please be kind and tell your friends about VintageNewscast.com, your new home for new classic discoveries!